Staying Vibrant Despite the Virus

 Love is always free to improvise.
 We see that again and again in our Lord’s ministry—he had great freedom to love the person in front of him, in any given moment, in whatever way he knew was best.
 We have the same freedom—to love the Lord and to love one another, especially the most vulnerable, in the way we believe is best for them and most pleasing to the Lord.

-The Church Council met on March 17th and decided that we will follow the recommendations/guidelines set out by the Centers for Disease Control and the MN Department of Health as closely as we can.
-That means, at least right now, that we will not hold gatherings of more than ten people and that in any gathering we keep a “social distance” of at least six feet.
+The Church Council met on March 17, 2020 and decided that we will follow the recommendations/guidelines set out by the Centers for Disease Control and the MN Department of Health as closely as we can.
+That means, for right now, that we are following the Governor's Stay at Home Executive Order.

-• Virtual Meetings The Church Council, and our Committee, Task Forces, Staff and all other meetings will be held “virtually” as much as possible.
-When we do have “in person” meetings we will practice the recommended “social distance”.
+• Virtual Meetings The Church Council, and our Committees, Task Forces, and staff and all other meetings will be held virtually.

 • Zoom We have purchased a “Zoom” subscription which is intended to be used as the platform for “virtual” meetings throughout our congregational leadership.
 Please contact Terri in the church office for scheduling and details.

 • Staff Working Remotely Staff members will be set up to work from home and will do much of their work remotely with my approval and under my supervision.
-Our office hours, and office presence, will be reduced to Monday-Thursday 8:00 am-2:00 pm, and Friday 8:00 am-noon.
+Our office hours, and office presence, will be reduced to Wednesday from 8:00-11:30am.

 • Communications We will be using all of our communications platforms to inform you of what is happening in a timely and comprehensive way – the website, our Facebook page, YouTube, email, e-blasts, the Beacon, texts, and telephoning.
 One change we are making right away is that we will be publishing The Beacon every week now (rather than every two weeks) and we’ll be sending it out on Monday, both by email and by snail mail for those who are not online.